What are ISS Scores for Truckers?

 - Driver Fitness

 - Vehicle Maintenance and Cargo

 - Hazardous Material

-ISS ratings are broken down to “inspect, optional, or pass.”
-The lower the score, the “safer” the carrier.
+ISS ratings are broken down into three tiers, “inspect, optional, or pass.”
+Remember, the lower the score, the “safer” the carrier.

 - Inspect: 75-100

 - Optional: 50-74